 Such behavior must be qualified as faulty if it is not a reasonably prudent and diligent behavior, in the light of all relevent circumstances.
 For example, in January 2019, the civil liability of a co-owner was retained by the Court of Québec - Small Claims Division for allowing a large amount of snow (about 5 feet in some places) to accumulate on her balcony.
 In that decision, the declaration of co-ownership provided for an obligation for all co-owners to ensure the clearing of their balcony, even if it was a common portion for restricted use.

-In addition, a co-owner has been found responsible for the breakage of the toilet tank located in its private portion.
+Another co-owner was found responsible for the breakage of the toilet tank located in its private portion.
 The court concluded that the co-owner had to assume the pecuniary consequences of the damages caused to the syndicate, that is to say the amount of the deductible of the insurance policy, and this, because of the provisions of the declaration of co-ownership.
+The Court decided in that case that a co-owner could be held responsible, even if he had not committed a fault.

 The new law